madsalama/Chateye/README.md

 - Chateye's server-side application created in nodeJS/Express and mongoDB. #javascript
 - APIs used includes: Youtube/Google-NLP/Giphy/Kairos/IBM Watson for sentiment analysis, etc.
+- This is a Public respository with all API keys removed, consider replacing with your own.
 - Check it out at: https://m.me/chateye
 - Facebook page at: https://www.facebook.com/chateye/